instadeepai/jumanji/docs/environments/graph_coloring.md

 We provide here a Jax JIT-able implementation of the Graph Coloring environment.

-Graph Coloring is a combinatorial optimization problem where the objective is to assign a color to each vertex of a graph in such a way that no two adjacent vertices share the same color.
+GraphColoring is a combinatorial optimization problem where the objective is to assign a color to each vertex of a graph in such a way that no two adjacent vertices share the same color.
 The problem is usually formulated as minimizing the number of colors used.
 The Graph Coloring environment is an episodic, single-agent setting that allows for the exploration of graph coloring algorithms and reinforcement learning methods.

 ## Observation